 A great sign can help a business immediately stand out from the crowd.
-Match that with a clearly defined brand and you have an instantly recognised beacon that should attract plenty of customers.
+Match that with a clearly defined brand and you should attract plenty of customers.
+Read on for tips for designers when designing for signage.

 Take the MacDonald’s sign, for example.
 It’s bold and maybe slightly brash but it’s easily recognised and perfectly positioned.
 When designing signage there are several issues apart from the branding that designers need to take into account.